projectacrn/acrn-hypervisor/doc/tutorials/using_ubuntu_as_sos.rst

 Prepare the User OS (UOS)
 *************************

-For the User OS, we are using the same `Clear Linux`_ release version as the Service OS.
+For the User OS, we are using the same `Clear Linux OS`_ release version as the Service OS.

-* Download the Clear Linux image from `<https://download.clearlinux.org>`_
+* Download the Clear Linux OS image from `<https://download.clearlinux.org>`_

   .. code-block:: none